me-kry-student-task-checker/stc-main/backend/README.md

 More services will be getting Docker files after they are more or less done.
 Until then you run in-dev services from intellij in conjunction with the ones running on docker.
 If you dont want to use Docker there is a way, it involves some property changes but that is it.
 Use 'docker exec -it name of container bash' to check filesystem thingies in a container.
 Volumes are hard to figure out y'know.
+If you want to read logs while in a container use 'cat' or install nano if you want.

+# Windows solutions
+In Windows there are can be heavy docker problems.
+To reach containers you must run 'route add 172.18.0.0 mask 255.255.0.0 10.0.75.2 -p', but that can cause internet outage somehow.